braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/offerfit.md

 1. Select a **success metric** to maximize, such as revenue, conversions, ARPU, or any other KPI you can measure from your customer data.
 This is the metric OfferFit will try to maximize with its AI.
-2. Select the **dimensions** to test (e.g., offer, subject line, creative, channel, time, day, frequency, etc.).
+2. Select the **dimensions** to test (for example, offer, subject line, creative, channel, time, day, frequency, etc.).
 3. Select the **options** available for each dimension.
 For example, you could select email, SMS, and push for the channel dimension, and then select daily, twice a week, and weekly for the frequency dimension.

 ![of_use_case_example][2]